 What is an ultrasound guided hyaluronic acid (HA) injection?

 These injections are very popular, especially for knee joint pain.
 Any number of injections can be taken in a given period, due to minimal or no side effects from these injections.
-Usually a course of 3 Injections are preferred, though some may do well just with an injection per year 9 we have patients managing just with 1/year.
+Usually, a course of 3 Injections is preferred, though some may do well just with an injection per year 9 we have patients managing just with 1/year.

 What is an ultrasound guided PRP injection?

-Platelet Rich Plasma (PRP) injections are rich in growth factors ( helps in repairing the cell and its growth) and prepared from the patient's own blood.
-Separated growth factors from the patients blood is injected back into the affected area of the same patient.
-Due to PRP's ability to heal and even regenerate injured or aging tendons, ligaments and joints, providing some patients with an alternative to surgery.
-PRP therapy may reduce the required healing time for the injuries ( especially for sports injuries and early Arthritis ); otherwise athletes/ sports professionals may require longer periods of rest from their sports related activities.
+Platelet Rich Plasma (PRP) injections are rich in growth factors (help in repairing the cell and its growth) and prepared from the patient's own blood.
+Separated growth factors from the patient's blood are injected back into the affected area of the same patient.
+PRP's ability to heal and even regenerate injured or ageing tendons, ligaments and joints, provides some patients with an alternative to surgery.
+PRP therapy may reduce the required healing time for the injuries ( especially for sports injuries and early Arthritis ); otherwise, athletes/ sports professionals may require longer periods of rest from their sports-related activities.
 To read more please visit our Ultrasound Guided PRP page.

 Always, consider having the PRP injections under ultrasound guidance for accuracy.